-When you sleep poorly, your days are miserable – it is hard to concentrate, you are irritable, you have headaches, just want to go back to sleep and wake up refreshed.
+When you sleep poorly, your days are pretty miserable – it is hard to concentrate, you are irritable, you have headaches, just want to go back to sleep, and wake up refreshed.

 The first one most people go to get help from, if poor sleep is persistent, is their doctor.
 The doctor will immediately focus on finding out if they have a medical problem that causes them to lose sleep.
 There are many sleep disorders that are related to medical conditions.
 The most prevalent one is obstructive sleep apnea, where your air passages get blocked when you sleep, and your brain wakes you up with each such episode.
 If this happens once a night, you will not even notice, but for people with significant sleep apnea, this happens repeatedly, sometimes about 30 times every hour, or even more!
 It is a severe condition that must be treated but occurs in slightly over 10% of poor sleepers.
 In fact, medical causes account for only about 15% of all poor sleep!
 That means that once the doctor rules out medical conditions, 85% of patients are left without a solution.

 Other causes of poor sleep are split between two main groups, Environmental factors – where “noises” in the sleep environment disrupt your sleep, and psycho-physiological factors – where the systems controlling sleep in your body are not aligned.